 Your product or service should address a major gap or need in the market, maybe even hidden.
 You must surround yourself with higher level resources and mentors that are more knowledgeable than you.
 They would have more experience and reach than you, but they must believe in your idea’s vision strongly.
 And lastly, you must see your product through the eyes of the consumer, especially your ideal client.
 You must nail the right demographics of this client profile, what they can afford, how they like to sold to, their lifestyle, interests, ways of traveling the world and walking through society culturally.
 Most of all, you must know how your client sees the world and their perception of you and your awesome idea.

 With the eyes of your client, you will be able to know the truth of your product or service.
 You must be humble towards it, when you get client feedback in the beginning stages, and know that no matter what, your product/service should never be a state of stagnation.
 It can always be better in some way.
 There is always some new technology, communication method, or human resource just waiting out for you to evolve your product.
 The corrections to your idea are mandatory, because if you don’t, your competition will certainly eclipse you.
 Then one day you will find yourself closing up shop and giving up on your dreams.
 Our Miami incubator will guide you with steps on how not to fall into this trap.

-So research and know your industry, find mentors, join a coworking space in Miami, speak with business incubators, live and breathe 24 hours your idea and essentially be your client.
+So research and know your industry, find mentors, join a coworking space in Miami, speak with business accelerators, live and breathe 24 hours your idea and essentially be your client.
 Never stop learning and knowing the future and current trends of engagement with your customers.
 That way you will always be ahead of the pack…

 Bold Strategy for Maximizing Your Product: Try to think of the future of your product.
 Then the future of your ideal client age range and how that generation may be in 5 years.
 Paint that picture of that future world.
 And research and bring those to life now.